-Havilah Resources Limited (Havilah or the Company) (ASX: HAV) is pleased to report that exploration drilling under the Curnamona Province Strategic Alliance (Strategic Alliance) funded by OZ Minerals Limited (OZ Minerals) which has since been acquired by BHP Group Limited (ASX: BHP), has intersected encouraging copper and critical minerals mineralisation at the Deep Well prospect.
-Deep Well lies approximately 8 km south of the Kalkaroo copper-gold-cobalt deposit that is currently the subject of a pre-feasibility update Study Program by OZ Minerals Limited.
-Deep Well is just one of several high priority copper-gold-critical minerals prospects in the region that are being explored under the Strategic Alliance (refer to ASX announcement of 25 January 2023).
+Havilah Resources Limited (Havilah or the Company) (ASX: HAV) is pleased to report that exploration drilling under the Curnamona Province Strategic Alliance (Strategic Alliance) funded by OZ Minerals Limited (OZ Minerals), which has since been acquired by BHP Group Limited (ASX: BHP), has intersected encouraging copper, critical minerals and uranium mineralisation at the Johnson Dam prospect.
+Johnson Dam lies 14 km south-southwest of the Kalkaroo copper-gold-cobalt deposit (Kalkaroo) that is currently the subject of a pre-feasibility update Study Program by OZ Minerals.
+Johnson Dam is just one of several high priority copper-gold-critical minerals prospects in the region that are being explored under the Strategic Alliance (refer to ASX announcement of 25 January 2023) (Figure 1).